awareautoh/gitbook/README.md

 # gitbook
-This repository concists of list of book about git tl;dr This repo will also includ the book of ruby programing
+This repository concists of list of book about git <br/>
+This repo will also includ the book of ruby programing